SiteMap

 Pressurized Logistic Carrier

-The Pressurized Logistics Carrier (PLC) will carry cargo such as International Standard Payload Racks (ISPRs), drinking water and clothes that will be used aboard the ISS.
+The Pressurized Logistics Carrier (PLC) carries cargo such as International Standard Payload Racks (ISPRs), drinking water and clothes that will be used aboard the ISS.
 The PLC's internal air pressure is controlled and maintained at one atmospheric pressure (1atm).
-While the HTV is berthed with the ISS, the ISS crew will be able to enter the PLC to unload the supplies.
+While the HTV is berthed with the ISS, the ISS crew can enter the PLC to unload the supplies.
 After the supplies are unloaded, waste material will be loaded.
-The ISS crew members enter and exit through the HTV's berthing port that's equipped with the Common Berthing Mechanism (CBM).
+The ISS crew members enter and exit through the HTV's berthing port that is equipped with the Common Berthing Mechanism (CBM).

 Unpressurized Logistic Carrier

-The Unpressurized Logistics Carrier (ULC) will carry the Exposed Pallet (EP).
+The Unpressurized Logistics Carrier (ULC) carries unpressurized cargo loaded on the Exposed Pallet (EP).

 Exposed Pallet

-The Exposed Pallets (EPs) will carry unpressurized payloads, as well as the ISS battery Orbital Replacement Units (ORUs).
-There are two types of Exposed Pallets, Type I and Type III.
+Unpressurized payloads and the ISS battery Orbital Replacement Units (ORUs) are loaded on the Exposed Pallet (EP).
+There are two types of Exposed Pallets: Type I and Type III.

-Type I: This type of pallet carries payloads that will be used on Kibo's Exposed Facility (EF).
+Type I can carry payloads that will be used on Kibo's Exposed Facility (EF).
 Two or three Kibo Exposed Facility Payloads per flight can be delivered.
 This pallet will be attached to the EF.

-Type III: This type of pallet carries the US unpressurized ORUs, such as the battery ORUs.
+Type III can carry the US unpressurized ORUs, such as the battery ORUs.
 This pallet will be attached to the station's Mobile Base System (MBS).
 Up to six battery ORUs can be delivered.

 Avionics Module

-The Avionics Module contains navigational and electrical systems used for navigation control, communication and supplying power.
-The Avionics Module will enable an HTV remote-controlled flight to navigate by receiving commands sent from the ground or to navigate by HTV autonomous flight systems.
-In addition, the Avionics Module distributes power to each component of the HTV.
+The Avionics Module contains navigational and electrical systems used for HTV's navigation control, communication and supplying power.
+The Avionics Module enables the HTV flight to navigate by receiving commands sent from the ground or to navigate by HTV autonomous flight systems.
+In addition, the Avionics Module distributes power to its each component.

 Propulsion Module

 The Propulsion Module has four propellant tanks.
 The HTV's thrusters generate propulsion for orbital adjustment or attitude control.
-The HTV has 32 thrusters installed.
+There are 32 thrusters installed on the HTV.

 Proximity Communication System (PROX)

-When the HTV approaches close to the ISS, the PROX antenna will initiate communications with the HTV.
+When the HTV approaches close to the ISS, the PROX antenna initiates communications with the HTV.
 This antenna contains GPS receivers.
-The ISS's orbital location and speed are immediately relayed to the HTV through the PROX.
+Through the PROX, the ISS's orbital location and speed are immediately relayed to the HTV.
 At the same time, data from the HTV are relayed to the ISS.
 In addition, the antenna relays commands sent from the ground to the HTV.

 Reflector